-In this article, I will help you answer the question of where to stay in Yosemite and the surrounding Mariposa County and give some tips for you to find the perfect stay near Yosemite.
+In this Yosemite travel guide, I will help you answer the question of where to stay in Yosemite and the surrounding Mariposa County and give some tips for you to find the perfect stay near Yosemite.
 Let’s get started:

 If you are in a hurry

 If you don’t have time to read the whole post, here are some fantastic places to stay in Yosemite with very good reviews for each budget.

 Yosemite National Park has 5 entrances, and this map will help you to visualize the regions.
 Here are the 5 convenient areas I will be giving information about in this post which are all great places to start discovering Yosemite

 1. Yosemite Valley & Inside Yosemite Park – where to stay for the first time

 Even though there are many breathtaking places around Yosemite Park, Yosemite Valley is the most popular area preferred by travelers.
 Yosemite Valley is a 7- mile long canyon surrounded by granite walls and waterfalls right at the heart of the national park that is home to many famous hikes and cliffs that you might recognize, like Half Dome.
 There are very few accommodation options inside the valley itself, all of them are owned by the national park and are very basic.